 Tips for making this spinach smoothie perfect

 - Blend it in stages.
-I know it is tempting to just chuck everything into the blender and hit on, but blending in stages can help you achieve a perfectly smooth smoothie.
+I know it is tempting to just chuck everything into the blender and hit the on button, but blending it in stages can help you achieve a perfectly smooth smoothie.
 Especially if you don’t have a high-speed blender.
 Blending the spinach, orange, yogurt and milk first will puree the spinach and make sure you don’t have any leafy bits in your smoothie.

 - Make it vegan and/or Paleo by making it dairy-free (see below for suggestions on how).

 - Adjust the sweetness to fit your personal preference.
-If you like your smoothies sweeter, add an extra mango to the blend.
-If you like them less sweet, reduce to 1/2 a banana or skip it all together in this blueberry spinach smoothie.
+If you like your smoothies sweeter, add extra mango to the blend.
+If you like them less sweet, reduce to 1/2 a banana or skip it all together in this spinach pineapple smoothie.